| A logical

 captain understandably aware of the lethal lack of an overrun,

-d.
+decided to apply power and go-round. d.
 An engine going from full rev to full

 forward thrust could possibly suffer a compressor stall while the